nitoclub/nito-docs/README.md

 ## License

-boilerplate is distributed under the terms of the MIT License.
+nito-docs is distributed under the terms of the MIT License.
 See the [license](LICENSE) for more information.